kernelcrash/dragon-rom-and-floppy-emulator/README.md

 That would just lock the primary PIA to FF00 to FF03.
 Then I would need to write some code to send back some appropriate dummy values when FF04 to FF07 is read.

 NitrOS-9 will work on the Dragon as well.
-In my case, none of the publically downloadable images work with a 'Dragon 32 upgraded to 64K'.
+In my case, none of the publicly downloadable images work with a 'Dragon 32 upgraded to 64K'.
 You will need to edit level1/d64/makefile and set UPGRADED32 = 1 , then compile to generate new dsk images.